TedCAI/tic-tac-toe/README.md

 # tic-tac-toe

 Tic-tac-toe is a famous mini game.
 This repository includes the code for tic-tac-toe game written in C++.
-AI will be implemented.
+AI has been implemented (BFS).

 ## How To Play

 What you need to do is to run following commends.

 ```
-g++ AI.cpp NewOxo.cpp game.cpp -o NameOfGame
+g++ boarder.cpp AI.cpp NewOxo.cpp game.cpp -o NameOfGame
 ./NameOfGame
 ```